CloudLabsAI-Azure/apim-lab/apim-lab/1-apim-creation/apim-creation-1-2-verify.md

 ## Lab objectives

-You will be able to complete the following tasks:
+In this lab, you will perform:

-**Task 1**: Verifying the Azure API Management instance
+- Task 1: Verifying the Azure API Management instance

 ## Task 1: Verifying the Azure API Management instance